oracle-livelabs/apex/online-bookstore-app/downloads/downloads.md

 ## Task 1: Download the App Export

-1. Download a lab export zip file from any lab.
+1. Download a lab export ZIP file from any lab.
 The export file is available after the introduction in all labs.
-The export file in any lab contains everything completed up to before that lab.
-The export files in the introduction and Lab 1 are the complete app exports.
+Each export file contains everything completed up to the start of that specific lab.
+The export files in the Introduction and Lab 1 contain the complete app export, which includes everything completed in all the labs except for the optional Lab 18.

 ## Task 2: Import the App into an APEX Workspace